 It was round and heavy, and she felt a familiar mark along its side—the one place where it wasn’t perfectly white.

-“Impossible,” she whispered, “I didn’t even speak…” She drew out the white, perfectly smooth stone.
+“Impossible,” she whispered, “I didn’t even speak…” She drew out the white, smooth stone.

 Then the bag’s story was real.
 But who had it before her?
 Why hadn’t she heard about it before?
 And why was it left on a lonely park bench?

-Someone with ill intentions might have gotten it.
+Someone with ill intentions might have found it.
 What would have happened then?

-At that thought she shoved the notebook, the stone, and the necklace back into the bag and closed it.
+At that thought she shoved the notebook, stone, and necklace back into the bag and closed it.

-The cold was gnawing at her cheeks and fingers.
+The cold gnawed at her cheeks and fingers.
+The wind whispered in her ears.

 “A thousand wishes,” she clutched the purse in her hand.
 She wondered if the purse could hear her thoughts even now.